Custom CSP configuration

 Add and Replace

-SyncML contains various specifics that need to be considered for the deployment of the configuration.
+SyncML contains several specifics that need to be considered for the deployment of the configuration.

-Some CSP policies must be added with the Add command when applied for the first time.
-For all subsequent deployments of the configuration (updates), this Add command might fail.
-Instead, a Replace command must be sent, see also Best Practices.
+Some CSP policies must initially be applied using the Add command.
+For subsequent deployments of the configuration (updates), the Add command may fail if the setting already exists.
+In such cases, the Replace command must be sent instead, see also Best Practices.

 Delete

-Deleting a CSP policy can either be done directly on the respective CSP policy.
-In some cases, a Delete command is also possible on the parent or root node.
+A CSP policy can be removed by issuing a Delete command on the specific node.
+In some cases, it is also possible to deleta a parent or root node.
 In these cases, all CSP policies under the deleted node will be removed.

-If the deletion fails, the contained CSP policies remain active on the device.
-Adjustment of the Delete SyncML is required, as well as reapplying and then removing the policy.
+If the deletion fails, the affected CSP policies remain active on the device.
+In that case, the Delete SyncML must be adjusted accordingly.
+After that, the policy should be reapplied and then removed again.

 Atomic and Sequence

-With the Sequence command, individual CSP policies can be grouped and executed sequentially within it.
-However, if a single CSP policy within it fails, all other CSP policies will still be applied.
-This can lead to undesired behavior, and the failed CSP policy may need to be explicitly removed.
+The Sequence command allows multiple CSP policies to be grouped and executed sequentially within it.
+However, if one policy fails, the remaining ones will still applied.
+This can lead to inconsistent or unintended behavior.
+Additionally, the failed CSP policy may need to be explicitly removed.

-If the SyncML is executed within an Atomic command, the entire command will be rolled back if any single CSP policy fails.
-Thus, either the entire configuration is applied, or none of it is.
-Therefore, the Atomic command is preferred.
+When the SyncML is executed within an Atomic command, the entire command will be rolled back if any single CSP policy fails.
+This ensures that either all changes are applied or none at all.
+Therefore, the Atomic command is preferred and, for the time being, is the only one supported.

 In Relution

-In Relution, the new configuration must be created and added to a device group in order to be applied to a Windows device.
+In Relution, a new configuration must be created and assigned to a device group in order to be applied to a Windows device.

-The configuration requires two SyncML commands.
-One for installing or updating the configuration and one for deleting the configuration.
-When repeatedly publishing the configuration, ensure that the values of the installation command have been adjusted accordingly.
+Each configuration requires two SyncML commands: one for installing or updating the configuration, and one for removing it.
+When publishing the configuration multiple times, ensure that the Install SyncML command is updated accordingly.

 The “Custom CSP” configuration includes the following properties: